Amrindra/24hours-OnlineShop/README.md

 # 24hours-OnlineShop
 I was inpired by Amazon and Wayfair website to create this Ecommerce website.
 I built this site with ReactJS, CSS, Context API and Firebase.

-# Main Hompage Section DEMO
+# Main Hompage Section.
+SEE DEMO: https://24hours-online-shop.netlify.app/